oliverjwroberts/dreams_summer_challenge/README.md

 -------------------------
 Your task is to explore a health related dataset (or multiple) of your choosing, identify any interesting patterns, and create compelling visualisations that effectively communicate the health-related information.

-> IMPORTANT: The dataset must be publically availiable and not contain any personally identifiable or other sensitive information!
+> IMPORTANT: The dataset must be publicly available and not contain any personally identifiable or other sensitive information!

 In an attempt to encourage creativity, you are free to choose any health dataset(s) that you are interested in.
-However, we appreicate this can be quite overwhelming.
+However, we appreciate this can be quite overwhelming.
 If you are unsure about where to start, the following links may be of interest:

 * [Nomis - Population Estimates/Projects](https://www.nomisweb.co.uk/sources/pest)
 * [Office for National Statistics - Population Projects](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationprojections/datasets/2020basedinterimnationalpopulationprojectionsyearendingjune2022estimatedinternationalmigrationvariant)
 * [Office for National Statistics - Health and Social Care](https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare)

 This challenge welcomes entries from all ability levels.
-Whether you're a data visaulisation whizz or just starting out, this is a perfect opportunity to experiment.
+Whether you're a data visualisation whizz or just starting out, this is a perfect opportunity to experiment.
 In fact, we encourage trying something new.

 🎨 Visualisation Tasks
 -----------------------